Policies and Procedures

 Alcohol Containers

-Students may possess a maximum of two empty alcohol containers (i.e., beer bottle, wine, or champagne bottle) which must be cleaned and used for decoration only.
-Collections of alcohol-related containers are not permitted.
-Alcohol use for culinary purposes is still considered a violation of the alcoholic beverages and alcohol containers policies.
-Students over the age of 21 residing in West Village Building B may have alcohol in the apartment if all residents and guests are over the age of 21.
+Students under the age of 21 may possess a maximum of two empty alcohol containers (i.e., beer bottle, wine, or champagne bottle) which must be cleaned and used for decoration only.
+Collections of alcohol-related cans or bottles are not permitted.

 Potential Violation: Alcoholic Beverages; or Violation of Published University Policy